mthebridge/aoc-2020/README.md

 In general I'm trying to focus on:

-* no third-party crate use (currently with an exception for `anyhow` because it makes error handling so much easier, and I effectively consider it a part of the stdlib)
+* no third-party crate use
 * functional-style over imperative
 * minimise allocations